TR 12:15 - 1:30 pm (CAS) 135

 The following plans may require you to add additional user stories.
 This violates our rule that only the development team can create estimates.
 However, as part of the exercise, put in an estimate.

 Each plan is a point in time.
-For each plan, show the entire estimation iteration plan, including the iterations already completed.
+For each plan, show the entire estimation plan, including the iterations already completed.

 Plan | Events |